rdeepak2002/vr-map-visualizer/README.md

 ## Troubleshooting

-If you have issues building for Quest 2, open the player settings for Android and generate new keys
+If you have issues building for Quest 2, open the player settings for Android and generate new keys.
+The password for the existing key is 'test123'.